 The Sir Hugh Kawharu Scholarship

 In addition to the grant, the successful recipient could receive the benefit of an academic mentor for the duration of the candidate’s studies.
-It is anticipated that the scholarship candidate will undertake a research project in an area of relevance to the Museum's collections, departments or histories which will form part of their studies and contribute to the completion of their degree.
+It is anticipated that the scholarship candidate will undertake a research project in an area of relevance to the Museum's collections which will form part of their studies and contribute to the completion of their degree.

 Auckland Museum, in consultation with the Kawharu Foundation, will select a scholarship recipient and research project in accordance with the following criteria:

-- Demonstrated link to an area of research within the Museum’s collections, departments or histories
+- Demonstrated link to an area of research within the Museum’s collections, departments and histories

 - Demonstrated link between their proposed course of study and Māori scholarship